institut-de-genomique/PelagomonasNitrogenMetabolism/README.md

-# Nitrogen metabolism in the picoalga *Pelagomonas calceolata*: disentangling cyanate lyase function under different nutrient conditions
+# Transcriptomic response of the picoalga Pelagomonas calceolata to nitrogen availability unveils the role of cyanate lyase

 Nina Guérin, Chloé Seyman and Quentin Carradec